danyalsaqib/self-supervised-robotic-grasping/README.md

 <h4>Repository containing files and folders for our implementation of a Self Supervised Robot, capable of learning robotic grasping on its own.</h4>

 <h2>Abstract</h2>
-<h5>Learning Based Robot Grasping currently involves the use of labeled data.
+Learning Based Robot Grasping currently involves the use of labeled data.
 This approach has two major disadvantages.
 Firstly, labeling data for grasp points and angles is a strenuous process, so the dataset remains limited.
-Secondly, human labeling is prone to bias due to semantics.</h5>
+Secondly, human labeling is prone to bias due to semantics.
-<h5>In order to solve these problems we propose a simpler self-supervised robotic setup, that will train a Convolutional Neural Network (CNN).
-The robot will label and collect the data
-during the training process.
+In order to solve these problems we propose a simpler self-supervised robotic setup, that will train a Convolutional Neural Network (CNN).
+The robot will label and collect the data during the training process.
 The idea is to make a robot that is less costly, small and easily maintainable in a lab setup.
-The robot will be trained on a large data set for several hundred hours and then the trained Neural Network can be mapped onto a larger grasping robot.</h5>
+The robot will be trained on a large data set for several hundred hours and then the trained Neural Network can be mapped onto a larger grasping robot.

 <h2>Introduction</h2>
 The basic problem our project is trying to solve is dynamic robot grasping.
 Currently, solving this particular problem is a critical challenge in robotics.
 Robots are already very good at working in tightly monitored, closed, and predictable environments such as assembly lines in factories.
 This is because in such environments, the robotic hand has to pick up the same object, with the same geometric shape, from the same position over and over again.
 As such, the problem is very much static in that the robotic hand can be built and programmed for that specific task.